nielsenjared/nielsenjared.github.io/content/blog/big-o-notation-linear-time-complexity/index.md

 We can do better _and_ worse.

-## Repeat Title for SEO
+## What is Big O Notation?
+Linear & Constant Time Complexity in JavaScript

+Big O notation is not a big deal.
+It’s very easy to understand and you don’t need to be a math whiz to do so.
+In this tutorial, you learned the fundamentals of Big O notation, as well as constant and linear time complexity with examples in JavaScript.

-Stay tuned for part two of this series on Big O notation where we'll look at O(n^2).
+Stay tuned for part two of this series on Big O notation where we'll look at O(n^2), or quadratic time complexity.